cakephp/docs/en/intro/conventions.rst

 -  The Helper class **BestEverHelper** would be found in a file named **BestEverHelper.php**

-Each file would be located in the appropriate folder in your app folder.
+Each file would be located in the appropriate folder/namespace in your app folder.

 Model and Database Conventions
 ==============================